-When speaking with stakeholders, maintain transparency, clarify the project scope, and contextualize discussions.
+When speaking with stakeholders, maintain transparency, clarify the project scope and any potential scope gaps, and contextualize discussions.
 If you don't do so, stakeholders may set unrealistic project requirements, which will lead to disappointment if you fail to implement their desired functionalities in the project deliverable.

 It’s essential to understand each stakeholder’s distinct perspective to create and communicate a clearer picture of your project’s goals.
 Here are some requirements analysis techniques that will help note stakeholders' requirements: